aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xslfo-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XSLFO to XLTX in C++ Applications" h2="Convert XSLFO to XLTX in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XSLFO to XLTX?</h2>

+XSLFO (XSL Formatting Objects) is a markup language for XML document formatting.
+It is used to define the layout of a document, such as page size, margins, fonts, and other formatting information.
+XLTX (XML Template) is a file format used by Microsoft Excel to store worksheets.
+It is an XML-based format that stores data in a tabular format, similar to a spreadsheet.
+Converting XSLFO to XLTX allows users to take advantage of the features and capabilities of Excel, such as data analysis, charting, and formatting.

-Converting XSLFO to XLTX in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XSLFO to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLTX.
+<h2>How Aspose.Total Helps for XSLFO to XLTX Conversion?</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that enables developers to easily convert XSLFO to XLTX in C++.
+It consists of three components: Aspose.PDF for C++, Aspose.Cells for C++, and Aspose.Words for C++.
+The process of converting XSLFO to XLTX is a simple two-step process.
+In the first step, you can export XSLFO to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLTX.
+Aspose.Total for C++ provides a comprehensive set of features and capabilities for converting XSLFO to XLTX, including support for various page sizes, margins, fonts, and other formatting information.
+Additionally, Aspose.Total for C++ is easy to use and provides a high degree of accuracy and reliability.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}